-OUR GOAL: Develop environmentally safe and sustainable means of profitable vegetable production to increase the supply of safe vegetables to consumers.
+OUR GOAL: Develop safe, sustainable means of profitable vegetable production for smallholder farmers to increase the supply of nutritious vegetables to consumers.

-The World Vegetable Center develops safe, efficient methods for smallholder farmers to produce vegetables in different production systems.
+The World Vegetable Center develops safe, efficient production methods for smallholder farmers— particularly women and youth—to grow vegetables in four different production systems:

 The Center also works on low cost drip-irrigation, fertilization, and crop rotation systems suited to smallholders, and has ongoing programs to integrate, disseminate, and extend these improved technologies.

 Smallholder farming families with limited space can generate more income from growing vegetables than staples such as rice or maize.
 Labor-intensive vegetable production also provides employment opportunities.
 However, because most vegetables are highly perishable, up to half of the yield can be lost before consumption.
 The Center works to improve vegetable supply chains in developing countries, particularly for traditional vegetables, which can be a major source of nutrition and income for the poorest.